-Followers of the Jewish religion are known as the "People of the Book," an appropriate title.
-After the destruction of the Second Temple in 70 CE and the subsequent exile, sacrifices became impossible and Jewish religious life turned to Torah study and prayer in the synagogue.
+Jews are known as the "People of the Book," an appropriate title.
+After the destruction of the Second Temple in 70 CE and the subsequent exile, sacrifices became impossible and Jewish religious life turned to study of the scriptures and prayer in the synagogue.
 Study of Torah and other Jewish texts has been central to religious life ever since.

 The Torah, the Talmud, and other Jewish writings are precious sources of Jewish history and divine commandments (the mitzvot), both of which continue to play a dominant part in Judaism.

 To remember the great things God has done for the Jewish people in history, and what he asks of them in return, selections from the Torah and the Prophets are read in the synagogue several times a week.

 To assist in proper interpretation and application of the mitzvot, a great body of rabbinical writings has developed and continues to develop to this day.

 Study of Torah (preferably in its original language, Hebrew) is an integral part of a Jewish child's education, and even Jewish mysticism is focused on intensive textual study.